StreamlineD3/StreamlineD3/README.md

   yLabel: 'how many likes someone got'
 };
 ```
-6. Invoke the StreamlineD3 ```connect``` method on the new instance you created in step 2.
+5. Invoke the StreamlineD3 ```connect``` method on the new instance you created in step 2.
 For names of methods you can call, see Specific Configuration Settings for... below for each type of visualization. <br/>
 ```
 myStream.connect((socket) => {
   myStream.line(socket, myData, config);
 });
 ```

-### Install Redis and Start Your Servers

-Because sockets and Node clusters don't work well togther without additional measures taken, you must install Redis and start a Redis server.
-The easiest way is through HomeBrew.
-Download Homebrew https://brew.sh/ and then in the terminal ```$ brew install redis```.
-Once Redis is installed ```$redis-server``` to start a Redis server.
-Lastly, type ```$ node index.js``` or whatever you named your js file to start the initial Node server we set up for you in our library.
-Note: all these steps assume you are using a mac.
-If you're using windows, these Bash commands will not work.

 ### HTML